Pros and Cons of Final Expense Insurance: Is It the Right Choice for You?

 • No medical exam required, but applicants must answer health-related questions (e.g., history of major illnesses, smoking status).

-• Immediate coverage (no waiting period) if the applicant qualifies.
+• Immediate coverage (no waiting period) if the applicant qualifies, so the payout from a final expense policy is available from day one.

-• Lower premiums compared to guaranteed issue policies.
+• Lower insurance rates compared to guaranteed issue final expense plans.

 Best For: